 I agree that social capital will become the main driver of these types of initiatives, but I see crowdfunding as the main catalyst in this transition to this 'social capitalism' system (for lack of a better term).
 In the long run, I think it will become another cloud in the ecosystem, but at the moment I think it provides the spark to take a lot of these 'crowdsourced initiatives' from idea phase to action.
 Not to say it is more important, but I just don't think crowdsourced initiatives at any level can build sustainable momentum without a way to fund themselves.

 I think that the economic-culture differences between Argentina and Brazil are quite large and do shed quite a bit of light on how their P2P ecosystems are emerging.
 With regards to a physical P2P culture, one example which elucidates the differences between the two countries is that the AirBNB community in Argentina is basically non existent, while I used AirBNB for almost my entire trip in Brazil and with great success.
-In relation to crowdfunding, I think that everything that Catarse is doing is a level above what Idea.me is doing, and I believe it primarily relates to cultural factors.
+In relation to crowdfunding, I think that everything that Catarse is doing is a level above what Idea.me [the major Argentinian crowd-sourcing platform] is doing, and I believe it primarily relates to cultural factors.

 Do you have any thoughts about the future of crowdfunding, social enterpreneurship, and the larger sharing culture that seems to be emerging everywhere?